Prilocaine (By injection)

 Citanest Plain DentalThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not receive this medicine if you had an allergic reaction to prilocaine.
-Tell your dentist if you are allergic to other anesthetic medicines.
+You should not receive it if you had an allergic reaction to prilocaine or similar medicines.